-In November 2019, the United States had over 1.3 million active duty military members and over 800,000 reservists.
-North Carolina was the fourth state (following California, Virginia, and Texas) with the most active duty members of the military.5 In 2018, thirty-seven percent (37%) of active duty and forty-two percent (42%) of selected reserve members had children, the vast majority of whom were 11 years old or younger.6 These numbers make it likely that some abuse, neglect, dependency, or termination of parental rights cases heard in the North Carolina courts will involve servicemembers who are parties in those actions.
+In June 2017, the United States had over 1.3 million active duty military members and over 800,000 reservists.
+North Carolina was the third state (following California and Texas) with the most active duty members of the military.
+In 2015, forty-one percent (41%) of active duty and selected reserve members had children, the vast majority of whom were 11 years old or younger.
+These numbers make it likely that some abuse, neglect, dependency, or termination of parental rights cases heard in the North Carolina courts will involve servicemembers who are parties in those actions.